PromptShield logo PromptShield

 The normalization detector identifies text that changes when converted to Unicode NFKC (Normalization Form Compatibility Composition).

-This helps surface content where what you see is not exactly what the system interprets.
+What a human sees is not exactly what the system interprets.

 Why this matters

-• compatibility characters
+• compatibility glyphs

 • presentation forms